+- Earning three C's in three courses

-- Earning a D or F in any course - Earning a GPA below 3.0 - Not demonstrating social work competence, as defined by CSWE. - Violating the NASW Code of Ethics, including plagiarism.
+- Earning a D or F in any course

+- Earning a GPA below 3.0

+- Not demonstrating social work competence, as defined by CSWE.

+- Violating the NASW Code of Ethics, including plagiarism.

 Implicit Curriculum